Formula One to test 'shield' device at Silverstone

 While the FIA said in January that the safety benefit of the halo had been established, some leading F1 figures were wary about dramatic changes to the look of the cars.

-"A possible geometry has been developed and the FIA is currently working with teams in Formula One on further defining its geometry," the FIA said, with an image of the shield published on its website.
+"A possible geometry has been developed and the FIA is currently working with teams in Formula One on further defining its geometry," the FIA said.

-(Reporting by Alan Baldwin, editing by Jon Boyle)
+Reporting by Alan Baldwin, editing by Jon Boyle and Julien Pretot

-LONDON Coco Vandeweghe continued her seamless progress at Wimbledon as she booked her spot in the fourth round with a 6-2 6-4 win over fellow American Alison Riske on Saturday.

-STATION DES ROUSSES, France Lilian Calmejane fought off a bout of cramp to claim a solo win in the eighth stage of the Tour de France on Saturday, as the overall favorites stayed quiet on the eve of a punishing day in the Jura mountains.